 Current/continuing students: As long as you have a 3.3 or higher GPA, you can enroll yourself in one Honors course per semester without our permission.

-Incoming first-year fall students: If you were invited into the Honors Program for the 2021-2022 academic year, your BuffPortal will let you enroll.
+Incoming first-year fall students: If you were invited into the Honors Program for your first year at CU, your BuffPortal will let you enroll in a honors course.
 The process is the same as registering for the rest of your courses, and you don't need our permission to take an Honors class.
 Please only sign up for one Honors course per semester, and be sure to select the proper Honors section when choosing your class.
 For our Fall 2023 incoming first-year students, we will be offering the opportunity for pre-enrollment via a survey, which will be emailed to your @colorado.edu email address.
 The deadline to submit the survey is 11:59pm on Thursday, July 13th.
 If you choose not to fill out the survey, you are welcome to enroll in one honors course on your own during your registration window if space in the course is available.

 Auditors: Auditors are not allowed in our courses due to pedagogical concerns.

 Finding Our Courses

 How can I tell which courses are Honors Program courses?
 This semester's Honors Program courses have a section number between 880-881 and will be listed on our website.